-Considering such an issue, we conduct an analysis on the effects of feature alignments in TTA by using two distances in the representation space: intra-class distance and inter-class distance.
-As shown in Fig.~\ref{fig:motivation} (c), intra-class distance (dotted arrow) is defined as the distance between a sample and its ground-truth source class distribution, and inter-class distance (solid arrow) denotes the averaged distance between the sample and other source class distributions.
-Obviously, achieving low intra-class distance and high inter-class distance is crucial for improving classification accuracy~\cite{lee-face, uda_cfa_chen, uda_cfa_li, uda_cfa_pl1, uda_cfa_xie}.
-We first align the target distribution to the source distribution without considering class information (Fig.~\ref{fig:motivation} (a) (red lines)).
-We term this alignment as global feature alignment in our paper.
-As shown, intra-class distance is reduced, which is desirable, but it also accompanies the decrease of inter-class distance.
-Such effects degrade the image classification accuracy in Fig.~\ref{fig:motivation} (b) (red line).
-This is mainly because there is no chance for a model to learn the test data in a class-discriminative manner since a supervised loss is not available both on the source and target data.
-To improve the class-discriminability of a model, we further consider the class information by 1) enlarging the inter-class distance and 2) reducing the intra-class distance as shown in Fig.~\ref{fig:motivation} (a) (blue lines).
-Such an approach significantly improves the classification accuracy as adaptation proceeds, as illustrated in Fig.~\ref{fig:motivation} (b) (blue line).
+With this issue in mind, we conduct an analysis of the effects of feature alignments in TTA by using two distances in the representation space: intra-class distance and inter-class distance.
+As shown in Fig.~\ref{fig:motivation} (c), intra-class distance (dotted arrow) is defined as the distance between a sample and its ground-truth source class distribution, and inter-class distance (solid arrow) denotes the averaged distance between the sample and the other source class distributions.
+Achieving low intra-class distance and high inter-class distance is crucial for improving classification accuracy~\cite{lee-face, uda_cfa_chen, uda_cfa_li, uda_cfa_pl1, uda_cfa_xie}.